GeekLad/autonomoeye/README.md

 ## Architecture
-We have strcutured our architecture components of the project in modules so that the components can be reused and modified.
+We have structured our architecture components of the project in modules so that the components can be reused and modified.
 This section provides details on our system view and technology view.

 ### System View
 Below is our logical system architecture with all the components used to develop the solution.